Contextual information integration for stance detection via cross-attention

-In SD, early works leveraged sentiment lexicons~\citep{bar-haim-etal-2017-improving} or combinations thereof~\citep{zhang-etal-2020-enhancing-cross} to improve classification performance.
-Similarly to aforementioned approaches, the focus has also shifted towards combining information from structural KBs and PLMs. \citet{kawintiranon-singh-2021-knowledge} identify label-relevant tokens and prioritize those during masked language modeling.
-This approach risks overfitting on target-specific tokens because stance is often expressed using target-specific terminology - an issue which is particularly problematic for SD of argumentative sentences~\citep{thorn-jakobsen-etal-2021-spurious, reuver-etal-2021-stance}. \citet{clark-etal-2021-integrating} apply a knowledge infusion method for PLMs by filtering Wikipedia triplets for contextual knowledge. \citet{jo-etal-2021-classifying} present a variant of BERT pretrained using a variety of supervised tasks resembling logical mechanisms. \citet{paul2020argumentative} extract relevant concepts from ConceptNet using graph-based ranking methods and integrate them into model training for argument relation classification.
+Early works leveraged sentiment lexicons~\citep{bar-haim-etal-2017-improving} or combinations thereof~\citep{zhang-etal-2020-enhancing-cross} to improve SD classification performance.
+Other contextual components like author information~\citep{li-etal-2018-structured, sasaki-etal-2018-predicting, lukasik2019}, dissemination features of social media~\citep{lai2018, veyseh2017} such as retweets or structural discourse elements~\citep{nguyen-litman-2016-context, opitz-frank-2019-dissecting} have been shown to play an important role for stance detection.
+Similarly to the aforementioned approaches, focus in SD has shifted towards combining structural KBs and PLMs. \citet{kawintiranon-singh-2021-knowledge} identify label-relevant tokens and prioritize those during masked language modelling.
+This approach risks overfitting on target-specific tokens because stance is often expressed using target-specific terminology - an issue which is particularly problematic for argumentative sentences~\citep{thorn-jakobsen-etal-2021-spurious}. \citet{clark-etal-2021-integrating} apply a knowledge infusion method for PLMs by filtering Wikipedia triplets for contextual knowledge. \citet{popat-etal-2019-stancy} extend BERT by introducing a consistency constraint to learn agreement between the text and its target. \citet{jo-etal-2021-classifying} present a variant of BERT pretrained using a variety of supervised tasks resembling logical mechanisms. \citet{paul2020argumentative} extract relevant concepts from ConceptNet using graph-based ranking methods to improve argument relation classification.
 Likewise, \citet{liu-etal-2021-enhancing} use ConceptNet to identify relevant concept-edge pairs and integrate them during training via a graph neural network.
-Finally, \citet{hardalov2022few} recently showed that sentiment-based pretraining improves multi-lingual stance detection.
+Finally, \citet{hardalov-etal-2021-cross} used label embeddings to improve SD multi-dataset learning and recently showed~\citep{hardalov2022few} that sentiment-based pretraining improves multi-lingual stance detection.